rafspiny/emm/README.md

 # Evaluator of Massive Misalignment
-EMM is a software to evaluate the perforamnce degradation in relationional databases.
+EMM is a software to evaluate the performance degradation in relationional databases.

 ## The idea
 Afer the talk from [XXX]() at [FOSDEM24](), I was intrigued by the idea of having a tool to help a person to design a DB table with some optimization in mind.

 The idea is fairly simple.
 Given a DDL, the tool can create multiple schemas with different permutation of the order of the table's columns.

 At this stage, the tool can populate the table, across the permucation schemas, so that we can
 * analyze the improvements on the file system
 * run workloads and analyze the (likely) performance improvements

 ## Recognition
 The name is a tribute to an old friend of mine.
 Emmanuel Granatiello.
 He passed away too early.
 He has been a good person.
 Caring, empathetic, curious, rooted in his community, an hacker.
 He has been greatly missed.
 This is a tiny gesture to remember a wonderful person, a friend that walked this rock and left too early.

 ## Notes